 How to enable Instagram shopping with X-Cart?

-Here are the main steps you should follow to sell on the Instagram app:
+Here are the main steps you should follow to get started with shopping on Instagram:

 - Add products to your Facebook shop.
-As Instagram is somehow related to Facebook, so you’ll have to create a Facebook business account first and install our free ‘Instagram Ads and Facebook Ads’ addon.
+As Instagram is somehow related to Facebook, so you’ll have to create a Facebook business account first and install our free Instagram app called ‘Instagram Ads and Facebook Ads’.
 This app will do all the dirty work for you and upload your products to Facebook catalog.
 If you need to change some product info in the future, do it, the app will sync all the data and keep the catalog up-to-date.

 - Bind your Instagram account with Facebook catalog.
 Before doing that make sure that your Instagram user account is switched to a business profile.
 Then, select the Facebook page you’d like to associate your Business Profile on Instagram with.